With the summer holiday season in full swing I find June can be a patchy month for some of our hair and beauty business clients.

-- Package retail products into a male grooming kit
+- Package retail products into a male grooming travel kit.

-- a ‘get Dad beach-perfect package’ with pedicure, waxing and manicure (it’ll be the school holidays before we know it) or
+- A ‘get Dad beach-perfect package’with pedicure, waxing and manicure (it’ll be the school holidays before we know it).

-- For pocket-money sized budgets pop a basket of inexpensive retail gifts for dads on your salon reception desk.
+- For pocket-money size budgets pop a basket of inexpensive retail gifts for dads on your salon reception desk.

-- Make it even easier to buy from you.
-Offer a complimentary gift wrapping service to save on-the-go mums precious time and hassle.
+- Make it even easier to buy from you by offering a complimentary gift wrapping service to save on-the-go mums precious time and hassle.
 Keep Father’s Day gift tags in salon for ultimate ease and added customer service.

 - As I mentioned in my Mother’s Day marketing blog, gift cards and hair or beauty packages can seem a boring pressie for your special daddy if you’re only 6 years old.
 Make them more appealing to little ones by including a small tangible gift that can be wrapped and given with the gift card.

 Add a bounce-back offer to your Father’s Day gift packages or cards to tempt people back in July/August.
-Target your quiet days of the week and with selected stylists or beauty therapists so you don’t give profit away.
+Target your quiet days of the week, with selected stylists or beauty therapists so you don’t give your profit away.

 Here are some ‘bounce back’ marketing examples for Father’s Day.
 They all bolt-on to the original promotion so the client gets an offer plus one of these: